 Derewianka, B. (2011) A new grammar companion for teachers.
 Newtown, Sydney: E: lit Primary English Teaching Association pp 161

 Students in Stage 3 begin to understand nominalisation through spelling activities which change verbs (actions or processes) into abstract nouns.

 - populate – population.

 Students in stages 4-5 need to begin exploring the idea of compacting verb groups into an abstract noun phrase thus rendering writing more dense and formal sounding than spoken like language.
 See example above.
 They need to explore sections of academic and technical texts and analyse the use of abstract nouns to compact and distil information, structure argument and summarise preceding explanations.

 Students form words from target vocabulary by adding appropriate suffixes.
 Students choose a word card and see how many endings they can add.
 The endings sometimes need to be dropped before a suffix is added.
 Discuss how adding the suffixes may change the usage of a word, from verb to noun or adjective to noun.

 Students can work in pairs to use the some of the words in sentences.

 Given a group of words from a word family students work out the base word.
 For example, decontaminate, contamination, contaminated, contaminating – contaminate.

 ACELA1508: Expressing and developing ideas: Understand how noun groups/phrases and adjective groups/phrases can be expanded in a variety of ways to provide a fuller description of the person, place, thing or idea.

-EN3-6B: Outcome 6: uses knowledge of sentence structure, grammar, punctuation and vocabulary to respond to and compose clear and cohesive texts in different media and technologies (EN3-6B) - Understand and apply knowledge of language forms and features: experiment using a range of language features, eg connectives, topic sentences, active and passive voice and nominalisation
+EN3-6B: Outcome 6: uses knowledge of sentence structure, grammar, punctuation and vocabulary to respond to and compose clear and cohesive texts in different media and technologies (EN3-6B) - Understand and apply knowledge of language forms and features: experiment using a range of language features, for example, connectives, topic sentences, active and passive voice and nominalisation.